OCHA-DAP/pa-anticipatory-action/analyses/bfa/notebooks/bfa_seas_bavg_precip_corr_obsfor.md

 It would be possible that the observed and forecasted below average seasons don't fully overlap, but are close in time.
 To understand this better, we create a bar plot showing the percentage of the area with below average precipitation for the forecasted and observed values.
 We can see from here that the overlap is poor.

 Note:
-1) the forecasted percentage, is the percentage of the area where the probability of below average >=40 & the difference between below and above average is at least 5%
+1) the forecasted percentage, is the percentage of the area where the probability of below average >=40 & the difference between below and above average is at least 5 percentage points
-2) some seasons are not included due to the dry mask defined by IRI
+2) some seasons are not included due to the dry mask defined by IRI (the dry mask is further explained [here](https://iri.columbia.edu/our-expertise/climate/forecasts/seasonal-climate-forecasts/methodology/)

 ```{code-cell} ipython3
 :tags: [hide_input]